futuregrid/manual/doc/source/security.rst

      - |image23|

+.. _s-ssh-generate:

 Generate a SSH key
 -----------------------

+.. sidebar:: |info-image| Hint

+   In case you do not want to type in al the tyme your password, please learn about ssh-agent and ssh-add.

 First we must generate a ssh key with the tool `ssh-keygen
 <http://linux.die.net/man/1/ssh-keygen>`__.
 This program is commonly